sivssdn/go-git-it/README.md

 - **Checkout** : Checks out to a branch with just a substring identifier.
  Stashes the current branch and switches to the new one.

-- **push** : Pushes to remote taking care of setting upstream.
+- **Push** : Pushes to remote taking care of setting upstream.
 Just simple `push` command for the user.